 Focus on the safety of your capital, how much risk you’re comfortable with, and what level of accessibility to your assets you may need in the future.

-“For a smaller investment I would typically recommend a product like mutual funds or exchange-traded funds (ETFs) that construct and manage a basket of securities like stocks, bonds and other assets on your behalf,” says Colton.
+“For a smaller investment I would typically recommend a product like mutual funds or exchange-traded funds (ETFs) that construct and manage a range of securities like stocks, bonds and other assets on your behalf,” says Colton.
 These products are diversified investments that are balanced to meet your objectives and can be purchased for free but include embedded fund management fees.

 Before making any decisions about investing, it’s always important to consult an investment advisor about your options and the risks that might be involved.

 If possible, allocating “found money” toward your future is going to be a smart choice.
 Whether it’s purchasing a new home, saving for your child’s education or saving for retirement, every dollar invested counts.